Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 The same situation applies for Medicare Advantage enrollees who see out-of-network providers.
 These providers don’t have to file claims with your Advantage plan, but may choose to do so.
 (Medicare Advantage enrollees can see out-of-network providers for routine care only if their plan includes out-of-network coverage, but all Advantage enrollees have coverage for out-of-network urgent and emergency room care.
 You may have to file your own claims when you receive any of these types of out-of-network care.)

 If you have Original Medicare and a participating provider refuses to submit a claim, you can file a complaint with 1-800-MEDICARE.
 Regardless of whether or not the provider is required to file claims, you can submit the healthcare claims yourself.
-You can file an Original Medicare claim by sending a Beneficiary Request for Medical Payment form and the provider’s bill or invoice to your regional Medicare Administrative Contractor (Here is a list of these broken down by state).
+You can file an Original Medicare claim by sending a Beneficiary Request for Medical Payment form and the provider’s bill or invoice to your regional Medicare Administrative Contractor, or MAC (here’s where you can see the MAC for your state).
 Keep copies of everything you submit.

 Are claim filing requirements different if I have Medicare Advantage or Medigap?